Nova Southeastern University Office of the University Bursar 3301 College Avenue Ft. Lauderdale, FL 33314-7796

-Colleges and universities use Form 1098-T to report information about tuition, fees, scholarships, and grants posted to a student's account to the Internal Revenue Service (IRS) as required by the Taxpayer Relief Act of 1997.
-The reported information is used to determine eligibility for educational tax credits such as the American Opportunity Credit.
-For more information on tax benefits for education, review Publication 970 on the IRS Web site at www.irs.gov.
+Colleges and universities use Form 1098-T to report information about tuition, fees, scholarships, and grants posted to a student's account within a tax year (January 1 - December 31) to the Internal Revenue Service (IRS) as required by the Taxpayer Relief Act of 1997.
+The reported information is used to determine eligibility for educational tax credits.
+For more information on tax benefits for education, review Publication 970 on the IRS website at irs.gov.

-If you are eligible to receive IRS Form 1098-T, you may choose to receive it electronically instead of through the mail.
-When your tax document is ready, you will receive an email to your NSU email account containing a link for you to access your tax information via your secure SharkLink account.
+By completing the Electronic Sign Up Form, you opt in to receiving an email to your NSU email account containing a link for you to access your tax information via your secure SharkLink account each year in January when a new 1098-T becomes available.
 In order to protect your privacy, the email will not contain any information specific to you.
-If at any time you no longer wish to receive Form 1098-T electronically, you may withdraw your consent by submitting a request in writing to the Office of the University Bursar.
+If you require a paper 1098-T, you may print your 1098-T form displayed in SharkLink or request a copy from the Office of the University Bursar.

 Otherwise, you are a nonresident alien (also known as a "foreign person") for tax purposes and therefore do not qualify for a Form 1098-T.

-Like all colleges and universities, NSU is required to submit summary information from your Form 1098-T to the Internal Revenue Service (IRS).
-This includes only the information on the actual Form 1098-T itself, but not the specific detail from the supplemental table below your Form 1098-T. The State of Florida does not require NSU to report Form 1098-T data.
+Like all colleges and universities, NSU is required to submit summary information from your Form 1098-T to the Internal Revenue Service (IRS) by the end of March of each year for the preceding tax year.
+The State of Florida does not require NSU to report Form 1098-T data.